Legacy Gifts & Endowments

 Congress is considering once again renewing the IRA Charitable rollover bill.
 For sample language directing your IRA administrator to make a gift to the Federation from your account, please click here.

 A life insurance policy that you no longer find useful, or a new one purchased with The Jewish Federation of Greater Los Angeles as both owner and beneficiary, is a great way to leverage your Jewish legacy.
-Contact your insurance professional to discuss your options, call us at (323) 761-8133, or e-mail MHamerman@JewishLA.org for a list of referrals.
+Contact your insurance professional to discuss your options.
+For a list of referrals, call us at 323-761-8216, or e-mail BBerger@JewishLA.org.

 Do you wish you could afford to do more to help the community and make a larger gift?
 Life income plans allow you to make a donation of cash or assets and receive an income for your lifetime.
 Each type of plan has unique benefits and is more or less appropriate depending on the assets you are considering using to fund the gift.
 Call to discuss if a charitable gift that pays you income makes sense for your situation.